 While fascism has been associated with President Trump, he does show flashes of socialism and communism at times.
 Socialist and politically-unstable Marxist leaders in Africa and other post-colonial nations during the Cold War used to be committed to a completely-inward economy on self-reliance; this led to economic inefficiencies and eventually large government subsidies were used to keep those economies afloat.
 More so than before, the United States is now spending billions on federal subsidies to help farmers who have lost revenue due to the new trade war.
 In the process, billions of government revenues are being lost, the Trump tariffs are most-likely being used to pay for them, while also opening the door to the United States being forced to borrow money from the foe the tariffs were supposed to defeat: China.
 Despite this outcome, Trump is now debating raising his tariffs on Chinese products.
 Trump has additionally stated a desire to get German cars off the streets in favor of American vehicles by increasing tariffs (despite BMW production in South Carolina) and has recently expressed displeasure about French wine.
 The intensification of tariffs in American life comes after they have already been placed on foreign cars for many years and it is mainstream to believe some tariffs are appropriate.

 The Trump Administration’s strategy of committed protectionist with or without injury is a historical staple of other socialist regimes.
 Meanwhile, Kenya is now an avid-free trader with its African neighbors, and all the countries involved have prospered.
-On a basic level, both the Kenyan example and Trump’s farm bailouts should cause trepidation in the hearts and minds of England’s Pro-Brexit Labourers, Conservatives, and UKIPs-turned Brexit Party members, who believe in the merits of a self-sufficient, “medium-size” economy.
+Both Kenya and Trump’s farm bailouts should cause trepidation in the hearts and minds of England’s Pro-Brexit Labourers, Conservatives, and UKIPs-turned Brexit Party members, who believe in the merits of a self-sufficient, “medium-size” economy.

 Like many socialist dictators of the past, President Trump ignores income inequality, given his tax-cuts have proven to mostly help the wealthy and the Trump Administration continues to oppose minimum wage increases.
 Socialist dictators also seem to be complacent with debt running amok.
 For the second time in modern American history and for the first time under a strong economy, the Federal deficit is set to reach $1 trillion before the 2020 election, significantly because of tax cuts.
 While Venezuela piles on more debt, the United States’ National Debt has compounded dramatically.
 Trump meanwhile, battling accusations of violating the Emoluments Clause, is using government resources to golf to a degree that has cost three times more money than President Obama’s own golf trips at this point in office, and once golfed in Florida the same day of funerals for victims of the Parkland mass shooting (which happened near the course).
 Several members of the Trump family have used government money to take exuberantly-lavish trips and vacations despite enormous personal wealth beforehand which should have predicated the ability to take trips before entering government.
 Lack of concern for the poor, debt, fiscal irresponsibility, and the utilization of government for unnecessarily luxurious lifestyles: it would be believable if President Trump was attempting to spoof the recently passed socialist despot Robert Mugabe.